Symmetric Tensor Coupling in Holographic Mean-Field Theory: Deformed Dirac Cones: Discussion

 In the section~\ref{section6}, we explored physical applications of symmetric tensor couplings, showing a potential phenomenological connection between holography and condensed matter physics.
 The $\varphi_{tt}$ component governs isotropic Fermi velocity rescaling, observed in Dirac materials under a uniform electric field.
 Indeed, strong $\varphi_{tt}$ coupling significantly flattens the dispersion, resembling the flat band observed in twisted bilayer graphene at the magic angle.
-The $\varphi_{ti}$ components acts as a tilt parameter for type-I Dirac or Weyl cones, while over-tilted spectral densities correspond to type-II or type-III Dirac/Weyl semimetals, known for their unique transport properties and causal structures.
+The $\varphi_{ti}$ components act as a tilt parameter for type-I Dirac or Weyl cones, while over-tilted spectral densities correspond to type-II or type-III Dirac/Weyl semimetals, known for their unique transport properties and causal structures.
 Spatial components $\varphi_{ii}$ and $\varphi_{ij}$ can be matched to quadrupolar nematic order in spin-nematic systems and strain tensors in strained graphene or $\mathrm{Bi}_{2}\mathrm{Se}_{3}$-class materials.
 Furthermore, the anisotropic spectral densities from these spatial components align with superlattice graphene under periodic potentials.
 These connections suggest that symmetric tensor couplings in our holographic model can qualitatively and quantitatively capture the spectral and energy dispersion features of real materials.
 This framework provides a holographic dictionary for phenomena such as tilted Dirac cones and lattice-driven anisotropic spectral properties.

 We want to mention several directions for future research.
-First, we gave a qualitative mappings between symmetric tensor components and nematic order.
-And it would be interesing to establish more quantitative correspondence.
+First, we gave a qualitative mapping between symmetric tensor components and nematic order.
+And it would be interesting to establish more quantitative correspondence.
 Second, exploring the topological properties induced by symmetric tensor components, such as Berry curvature will offer promising avenues for further study.